Carburetor CFM Calculator – Find Recommended Carburetor Size

 How to Calculate the Carburetor Size for an Engine

-So, what size carburetor do you need then?
+So, what size carburetor do you need?
 There’s a simple formula to calculate just the right size of carburetor for your engine.

 The engine size is the displacement in cubic inches.
 If you know the displacement in liters, try converting using our liters to cubic inches calculator.
 Try our engine displacement calculator to find the size of your engine